Strategic Goals and Center Activities

 - Provide resources to assist in publishing ethics.

 - Develop events to engage external stakeholders, sharing knowledge in business ethics.

-- The initial focus of the Center will be on developing cases, videos, debate issues, teaching modules, role play simulations and other resources for teaching business ethics in all business disciplines.
+- The focus of the Center is on developing cases, videos, debate issues, teaching modules, role play simulations and other resources for teaching business ethics in all business disciplines.

 - The establishment of an Auburn University chapter of the Student Center for the Public Trust, sponsored by the National Association of State Boards of Accountancy (NASBA).
-This student chapter will focus on the many diverse aspects of ethical leadership in a cross-disciplinary manner.
+This student chapter focuses on the many diverse aspects of ethical leadership in a cross-disciplinary manner.

-- Students will have access to NASBA Ethical Leadership Certification.
-The program, provided online, by the NASBA Center for the Public Trust, was developed with the support of O.C. and Linda Ferrell
+- Students have access to NASBA Ethical Leadership Certification.
+The program, provided online by the NASBA Center for the Public Trust, was developed with the support of O.C. and Linda Ferrell

 - The Center will make available NASBA Center for the Public Trust, ethical leadership certification for professionals.
 Provided online the material was supported with input from O.C. and Linda Ferrell.

-- Business professionals will be invited to speak to student and faculty on ethics related topics.
+- Business professionals speak to students and faculty on ethics related topics.

-- The Center Director will work with faculty to determine their needs for ethics resources and support ethics and social responsibility research.
+- The Center Director works with faculty to determine their needs for ethics resources and support ethics and social responsibility research.